-Getting tested is a serious matter, but with everything in life, at times there can be a moment where something amusing or unexpected occurs that offers comic relief.
+Getting tested for HIV and other STIs is a serious matter, but with everything in life, at times there can be a moment where something amusing or unexpected occurs that offers comic relief.

 We asked the Ending HIV community to tell us about some of their funniest moments they have experienced while getting tested.
 Here are some of the highlights (or low-lights, depending on how you see it).

 I was 18 when I had my first STI test with my boyfriend at the time.
 I went to the sexual health clinic and the doctor advised that he would need to undertake an anal swab and told me to hop onto the examination table.
 I took my pants off and got onto all fours on the table and the doctor said “you can lie on your side”.
 I told my boyfriend at the time what I had done and he said he did exactly the same thing ????

 (When they say you need to get up onto the table and you just do what’s natural for you)

 Titanic swab story

 For my very first test I needed an anal swab.
 I was pretty nervous and when the nurse had me recline on the bed, I tried to break the tension with a “paint me like one of your French girls” joke.
 Of course, I had the one nurse in the world that had never seen Titanic, and they made me explain the joke in full, making the moment even more awkward.

 swabdraw me like one of your French girls)